-“There’s no food for a lazy man”; a common saying displayed all over Accra, and one heard too.
-In Ghana there are many proverbs to illustrate the values of Ghanaian people, and this one just stood out today (first day here!).
+“There’s no food for a lazy man” is a common saying displayed all over Accra, and one I happened to hear today on my first day in Ghana.
+Many of these proverbs beautifully illustrate the values of Ghanain people.

 We arrived in Accra (Ghana) yesterday, and I was immediately struck by the pan-African enthusiasm displayed on large advertisement posters on the main roads.
 As we all know, there has been increasing excitement about Africa in the West (including some of our clients) and as we noticed a few gaps, such as a lack of trainers on the ground and need for skills development and training in general, we have come to investigate the reality and potential for widening our service offerings in/to West Africa.
 As Ghana is often referred to as ‘Africa for beginners’ we thought this would be a good place to start.